LoukaNoves/Matt/README.md

 4. Click on the three-dot menu in the top-right corner of the Extensions view.
 5. Select "Install from VSIX..." and choose the downloaded `.vsix` file.

+Or, you can download extension from Vscode marketplace typing "Matt support language" with the latest version.

 ## Usage

 1. Open a file with the `.matt` extension in Visual Studio Code.